Lennon: Game stays inconsistent on HR behavior

 “I would have liked to have brought [the K rate] down a little bit this year from last year, and so maybe I was expanding [the zone] a little bit to try and put the ball in play,” Nimmo said.
 “Maybe it’s just a part of the player that I am.
 I’m going to take those marginal pitches, and in order for me to be successful, that means I’m going to strike out some.

-Looking back, it was only eight games yet felt like eight months.
+Looking back, it was only eight games, yet felt like eight months.
 To get through it, Nimmo had to summon every positive crumb from last year, to convince himself that the darkness would be temporary.
-Sometimes, this was a pitch-by-pinch-runningtch self-therapy session.
+Sometimes, this was a pitch-by-pitch self-therapy session.

 “You know it’s there,” Nimmo said.
 “But you’re like, well, where is it right now?”